mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 - 50 unique creatures with full stat blocks
 - CR range from 1/8 to 15 for all tiers of play
-- Border Creatures—bandits, smugglers, wraiths, and war-born horrors
+- Border Creaturesâ€”bandits, smugglers, wraiths, and war-born horrors
-- Thaldros Military—conscripts to elite Royal Guards and Inquisitors
+- Thaldros Militaryâ€”conscripts to elite Royal Guards and Inquisitors
-- Aethorian Forces—militia, revolutionaries, and freedom fighters
+- Aethorian Forcesâ€”militia, revolutionaries, and freedom fighters
 - Iron Guild operatives and mercenary companies
 - Ascended-touched champions of the Seven Ascended
 - Ancient beings and Worldrend-scarred entities